symfony/symfony-docs/components/dependency_injection/parentservices.rst

 The parent service is abstract as it should not be directly retrieved from the container or passed into another service.
 It exists merely as a "template" that other services can use.
-This is why it has no ``class`` configured which would cause an exception to be raised for a non-abstract service.
+This is why it can have no ``class`` configured which would cause an exception to be raised for a non-abstract service.

 .. note::